yr542/Variant_Identification_Application___VIA/README.md

 - **_--data_  OR _-d_** : specify the absolute or relative path to the cleaned data file.
 If no argument is specified, the application will look for a file named _Test_cleaned.txt_ in the repository's directory
 - **_--output_ OR _-o_** : specify the file name (including extension and (optionally) the file path) for the ouput file.
 If no argument is specified, the application will name the output file _filtered.csv_ and place it in the repository's directory
 - **_--family_ OR _-f_** : specify a certain family to output an individual csv file for.
 The default behaviour is to produce a single output file with variants for all families.
+- **_--phenfile_ or _-ph_** : specify the absolute or relative path to the phenotype file.
+If no argument is specified, the application will look for a file named _Test_Phen.txt_ in the repository's directory

 Any combination of these arguments can be used, and they can be chained together.
-For example, using all four would look like:
+For example, using all five would look like:

 ```
-python main.py -p <file path> -d <file path> -o <file path> -f <family name>
+python main.py -p <file path> -d <file path> -o <file path> -f <family name> -ph <file path>
 ```

 ### Output File Format